codmccabe/Math1431/doc/chapter4/.ipynb_checkpoints/41-checkpoint.md

 A function is a relation in which, for each distinct value of the first component of the ordered pair, there is **exactly one** value of the second component.
 :::

-Functions is a special condition on relation.
+Functions are a special type of relation.
 The following is a special condition on functions.

 :::{prf:definition} One-to-one Functions
 :label: onetooneFunction